-FERPA permits disclosure of directory information without consent unless the student has filed a Request for Non-Disclosure of Directory Information.
+FERPA permits disclosure of directory information without consent unless the student has filed a Request for Non-Disclosure of Directory Information (online instructions).
 Directory information at the University of San Francisco includes: student's name, USF email address, school of enrollment, credit hour load (full-time, part time), periods of enrollment, degree(s) awarded and date(s) of conferral, honors, participation in athletic activities, weight and height of athletic participants, major and minor fields, and dean's list.

 Directory information does not include: